-Among the comments received by the Committee was that of several legal academics.
-They state that the conflicts rules represent an effort to strike a balance among the interests of clients, lawyers, and non-clients seeking access to legal services.
+Among the comments received by the Committee in 2019 was that of several legal academics.
+They stated that the conflicts rules represent an effort to strike a balance among the interests of clients, lawyers, and non-clients seeking access to legal services.
 Because such access is essential, protecting lawyer autonomy serves the interest not only of lawyers but also those who may need their services.
-For this reason, they continue, the conflicts rules should not be treated as simply a matter for private agreement between lawyers and their current clients.
+For this reason, they continued, the conflicts rules should not be treated as simply a matter for private agreement between lawyers and their current clients.
 Although it is true that clients can fire their lawyers, they should not be able to impose a conflicts definition "that significantly expands protection for clients at the expense of lawyers and prospective clients" (emphasis added).
-As for "issue" conflicts, the same commenters note that Comment [13] to Rule 1.7 is limited to current cases and cases in which an inconsistency between the positions taken for different clients would "seriously weaken the position being taken on behalf of the other client."
-This is a delicate
+As for "issue" conflicts, the same commenters noted that Comment [13] to Rule 1.7 is limited to current cases and cases in which an inconsistency between the positions taken for different clients would "seriously weaken the position being taken on behalf of the other client."
+This is a delicate balance, the academics' comment added, that as a matter of policy should not be variable solely as a matter of negotiation between lawyer and client.